Cluster decay

-Cluster decay, also known as heavy particle radioactivity, is a rare type of radioactive decay in which an unstable atomic nucleus emits a small cluster of protons and neutrons.
-The emitted cluster is larger than an alpha particle (which has two protons and two neutrons) but smaller than the typical fragments produced in spontaneous fission.
+Cluster decay, also known as heavy particle radioactivity, is a rare type of radioactive decay in which an unstable atomic nucleus emits a small cluster of protons and neutrons, that is to say an atomic nucleus.
+The emitted nucleus (cluster) is larger than an alpha particle (a nucleus) which has two protons and two neutrons), but is smaller than the typical fragments produced in spontaneous fission.
+In a nuclear fission process, the masses of the two nuclei that emerge are usually relatively close to one another.

-This process is a way for a heavy, unstable atom to become more stable.
+The cluster decay process is a way for a heavy, unstable atom to become more stable.
 For example, an atom of can emit a nucleus (which contains 6 protons and 8 neutrons) and transform into a more stable atom.

 Cluster decay was theoretically predicted in 1980 by Aureliu Săndulescu, Dorin N. Poenaru, and Walter Greiner, and was first experimentally confirmed in 1984 by H. J. Rose and G. A. Jones.

 Mechanism

 Like alpha decay, cluster decay is a quantum tunneling process.
 The cluster of protons and neutrons forms inside the parent nucleus and must penetrate a Coulomb barrier to escape.
 The process is highly unlikely, which is why cluster decay is a rare phenomenon, with branching ratios relative to alpha decay being very small.

 The decay transforms the parent nucleus (with atomic number Z and mass number A) into a daughter nucleus (Z_{d}, A_{d}) by emitting a nuclear cluster (Z_{e}, A_{e}).
 The number of protons and neutrons is conserved: